 should work.
 If you see too many false negatives, increase the limit.

-To minimise inaccuracies, consider using a consistent-hashing load balancer in front of Kong.
+To minimize inaccuracies, consider using a consistent-hashing load balancer in front of Kong.
 The load balancer ensures that a user is always directed to the same Kong node, thus reducing inaccuracies and preventing scaling problems.

 Fallback to IP